Pigmice2733/peregrine-backend/README.md

 # Setup

 There are two ways to get Peregrine runnning for development.
 You can either run it in docker (recommended for beginners), or you can run it natively on your machine.
+If you are having issues with Docker, you may want to try running the app natively.
 If you chose the docker route, stay in this section.
 Otherwise, go to the [native setup section](#native-setup-not-recommended-for-beginners).

 1. [Install Docker](https://docs.docker.com/install/) and start the daemon.
 Also, install [docker-compose](https://docs.docker.com/compose/install/).